wolfmatt233/ItineraryApp/README.md

     - [x] Completed activities grayed out
   - [ ] View activities in a calendar view
     - [ ] Export activities to external calendar applications

+## PHP Api

+- Added a PHP version of the api for my own practice that works the same, just using MySQL.

 ## Possible Features (uncertain)